thl13-uakron/ObjectOriented-sp2018/finalProject/README.md

 Player Specifications:
 	- On an abstract level, the player is the ruler of medieval town in Europe.
 	- Code-wise, the Player class consists their game stats as members, dividable into the following categories :
-		- Personal stats, chosen at the start, remain unchanged:
+		- Member vars for personal stats; chosen at start of game, entered into class constructor, and remain unchanged:
 			- Their name
 			- Their gender
+			- Game difficulty
 			- Which player they are (p1, p2, etc.)
 			- The name of the town they rule (based on the above)
-		- Stats representing the town’s status, set to default values at the start and change with each turn and player decision:
+		- Stats representing the town’s status; set to default values with object construction and change with each turn and player decision:
 			- Grain reserves, price, and demand
 			- Land owned, land prices
 			- Gold in treasury